DOD Financial Management: Additional Actions Would Improve Reporting of Joint Strike Fighter Assets

 The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should develop procedures that outline the steps to periodically capture and verify the accuracy and completeness of JSF asset data from contractors and other DOD sources to be recorded in DPAS until a direct interface with the prime contractors' systems has been established.
 (Recommendation 5)

 DOD concurred with this recommendation.
 The F-35 Joint Program Office (JPO) has been coordinating with the OUSD(A&S) and the Defense Logistics Agency since fiscal year 2019 to implement the program's accountable property system of record, Defense Property Accountability System (DPAS).
 With guidance from the OUSD(A&S), the JPO is in the process of developing procedures for periodic capture, validation, and upload into DPAS of property data from contractor and DOD sources.
 The periodic data management processes will support F-35 property accountability until a direct IT system interface, or other DOD-approved solutions are established.
-The expected date of completion for these actions is June 30, 2025.
+As of January 2025, the expected date of completion for these actions is June 30, 2025.
 We will continue to follow-up with DOD on the status of this recommendation.

-Department of Defense The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should finalize the business rules within DPAS to identify and populate default characters for missing data elements in JSF asset property records.
-(Recommendation 6)
+Department of Defense | The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should finalize the business rules within DPAS to identify and populate default characters for missing data elements in JSF asset property records.
+(Recommendation 6) |

 DOD concurred with this recommendation and stated that the F-35 Joint Program Office (JPO) has drafted business rules to identify and populate values for missing mandatory data elements where gaps exist in the Joint Strike Fighter (JSF) property data currently available from contractors and DOD sources.
 JPO will coordinate draft procedures for interim processes with the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)) for concurrence and finalize program business rules to support compliant JSF asset records in the Defense Property Accountability System (DPAS).
 The estimated completion date for completion/publication of business rules is December 31, 2024.
 We will continue to follow-up with DOD on the status of this recommendation.

-Department of Defense The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer, and in consultation with the Under Secretary of Defense (Comptroller), should finalize and implement procedures to calculate deemed cost for all JSF assets that lack documentation of historical cost data.
+Department of Defense | The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer, and in consultation with the Under Secretary of Defense (Comptroller), should finalize and implement procedures to calculate deemed cost for all JSF assets that lack documentation of historical cost data.
 The procedures should include the preferred deemed cost valuation methodologies and steps to prepare and retain supporting documentation for all property records created using deemed cost.
-(Recommendation 7)
+(Recommendation 7) |

 DOD concurred with this recommendation and stated that the F-35 Joint Program Office (JPO) has been working in coordination and consultation with the Office of the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)) and the Office of the Under Secretary of Defense (Comptroller) (OUSD(C)) to identify and implement procedures to calculate deemed cost for all the Joint Strike Fighter (JSF) assets that lack documentation of historical cost data.
 OUSD(C) staff and supporting resources are engaged directly with F-35 JPO and OUSD(A&S) to finalize and document preferred deemed cost valuation methodologies and steps to prepare and retain supporting documentation for all property records created using deemed cost.
 The estimated completion date for developing policies and procedures is June 30, 2024.
 We will continue to follow-up with DOD on the status of this recommendation.

-Department of Defense The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should develop procedures to capture and record new JSF asset transactions and retain supporting documentation to support the recorded transactions after beginning balances are recorded using deemed cost.
-(Recommendation 8)
+Department of Defense | The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should develop procedures to capture and record new JSF asset transactions and retain supporting documentation to support the recorded transactions after beginning balances are recorded using deemed cost.
+(Recommendation 8) |

 DOD concurred with this recommendation and stated that with guidance and oversight from the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)), the F-35 Joint Program Office (JPO) will develop detailed procedures to capture and record new Joint Strike Fighter (JSF) asset transactions and retain supporting documentation as required to support the recorded transactions after beginning balances are established.
 The estimated completion date for developing interim procedures is September 30, 2024.
 We will continue to follow-up with DOD on the status of this recommendation.

-Department of Defense The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should identify a complete list of JSF software applications that meet DOD's reporting criteria.
-(Recommendation 9)
+Department of Defense | The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should identify a complete list of JSF software applications that meet DOD's reporting criteria.
+(Recommendation 9) |

 DOD concurred with this recommendation and stated that the F-35 Joint Program Office (JPO) will develop a complete list of Joint Strike Fighter (JSF) software applications that meet the DOD reporting criteria.
 This list will be updated yearly and be available on demand from the F-35 Chief Software Office.
 The estimated completion date to finalize or publish the list is December 31, 2024.
 We will continue to follow-up with DOD on the status of this recommendation.

-Department of Defense The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should develop policies and procedures to record and report new JSF internal-use software development costs.
-(Recommendation 10)
+Department of Defense | The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should develop policies and procedures to record and report new JSF internal-use software development costs.
+(Recommendation 10) |

 DOD partially-concurred with this recommendation and stated that the F-35 Joint Program Office (JPO) will develop policies and procedures to record and report new Joint Strike Fighter (JSF) internal-use software development costs.
 The estimated completion date for the development/publication of policies and procedures is December 31, 2024.
 We will continue to follow-up with DOD on the status of this recommendation.

-Department of Defense The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should analyze the significance of purchase-related subsequent transportation costs on financial reporting of JSF asset balances.
+Department of Defense | The Under Secretary of Defense for Acquisition and Sustainment together with the F-35 Program Executive Officer should analyze the significance of purchase-related subsequent transportation costs on financial reporting of JSF asset balances.
 As needed, the office should either document the decision and rationale for not capturing these costs or develop policies and procedures for capturing and recording JSF asset purchase-related subsequent transportation costs for financial reporting.
-(Recommendation 11)
+(Recommendation 11) |

 DOD partially-concurred with this recommendation and stated that the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)) is working to establish transportation data in conjunction with efforts performed by Cost Assessment and Program Evaluation (CAPE) on program costs.
 The program is modifying certain process which impact subsequent transportation costs.
 After the new processes are in place, OUSD (A&S) and CAPE can perform an analysis on the significance of subsequent transportation costs.
 Once the analysis has been performed, the Joint Program Office can then address resulting decisions and rationale to support financial reporting requirements.
 The estimated completion time frame to document updated processes in place and establish contract language/report that provides sufficient cost information to support cost analysis requirements is June 30, 2023.
 The estimated completion date to perform cost analysis is September 30, 2024.
 We will continue to follow-up with DOD on the status of this recommendation.

-Department of Defense The Under Secretary of Defense for Acquisition and Sustainment, in collaboration with the Under Secretary of Defense (Comptroller), should determine and document whether information on joint programs needed for reporting purposes is sufficiently maintained and whether a central data source and standard definition would be appropriate to help ensure consistent, complete, and accurate tracking, recording, and reporting of joint program information.
-(Recommendation 12)
+Department of Defense | The Under Secretary of Defense for Acquisition and Sustainment, in collaboration with the Under Secretary of Defense (Comptroller), should determine and document whether information on joint programs needed for reporting purposes is sufficiently maintained and whether a central data source and standard definition would be appropriate to help ensure consistent, complete, and accurate tracking, recording, and reporting of joint program information.
+(Recommendation 12) |

 DOD concurred with this recommendation and stated that the Under Secretary of Defense for Acquisition and Sustainment (OUSD(A&S)) will research the needs for joint program information to determine the best source of obtaining accurate and complete information and define what a joint program is for this purpose.
 The estimated completion date for researching the need to establish joint program reporting is June 30th 2023 and to formalize the results of the research into policy is October 31, 2024 We will continue to follow-up with DOD on the status of this recommendation.